-If you receive Family Independence Program (FIP) assistance or other public assistance, you may be eligible to claim a home heating credit if you owned or rented a homestead in 2017.
+If you receive Family Independence Program (FIP) assistance or other public assistance, you may be eligible to claim a home heating credit if you owned or rented a homestead in 2019.
 If you owned or rented only part of the year, you must prorate your credit.
-See instructions for a part-year owner or renter on page 5 of the MI-1040CR-7.
+For more information see instructions for a part-year owner or renter.

 If you receive FIP assistance, State Disability Assistance (SDA), or you are enrolled with the Department of Health and Human Services (DHHS) for direct payment, by law Treasury must send your credit directly to your heat provider.

 If your heat is provided by DTE Energy, Consumers Energy, or SEMCO Gas, your home heating credit may be sent directly to your heat provider.
-(See instructions for line 15, page 7 of MI-1040-CR-7)
+For more information see instructions.